 Depending on the size and goals of your business, you may find that you need both professionals to keep your small business afloat and doing well.
 It’s not uncommon for a larger corporation to have an accountant and bookkeepers on staff or hired as consultants or independent contractors.
 If you find that you can’t afford to have both, it’s possible to do some of the functions of each on your own.
 Whether you actually do these functions, or your hire out for just following tasks, you can get around having a dedicated, full-time hire.

 Here’s a list of the most common tasks that financial support professionals can assist with, and how to handle them even without accounting and bookkeeping assistance.

-A reputable accountant should be able to do your taxes.
+A reputable tax accountant should be able to do your tax preparation.
 Based on the records you keep, it should be no problem for both of them to file your state, local, federal and sales tax documents, as well as advise on things like paying quarterly estimated taxes.
 That doesn’t mean that an accountant is the only way to get it done, however.

 Filing taxes is one money responsibility that is often outsourced to professionals that only do taxes.
 You might hire a tax firm a few times a year to do the work.
 It’s also likely, depending on how robust your small business, that you do your own taxes.
 Tax software has made it possible to track, estimate, and file your own taxes electronically, for a lower price than hiring a professional.

 The downside to this strategy is that you don’t get the full support and advice of a human.
 For a very small business, new business, some independent contractors, and many sole proprietors, however, a DIY approach is feasible.
 For everyone else, getting a tax professional on your team can free you up hours of time and confusion, especially when dealing with the complicated tax laws surrounding employee health insurance and recent corporate tax cuts.

 Accounts Receivable and Accounts Payable